SECURE 2.0 Act and SIMPLE IRA contribution limits

 Verify your eligibility before making this selection

 By selecting “Yes”, you are affirming your eligibility for an increased IRA limit under the terms of the SECURE 2.0 Act.
-Because this has a direct impact on employee withholding calculations throughout the year, this selection can only be disabled by contacting OnPay support.
+Because this has a direct impact on employee withholding calculations throughout the year, once enabled, this selection can only be disabled by contacting OnPay support.

 Our Tax Accuracy Guarantee